 3.Follow up with your customers

 Some brands may hesitate over speaking to customers after they have bought a product in case they want to complain or ask for a refund, but the truth is that it is rarely the case.
-In reality, it is a simple and easy way to build a better rapport between the store associate and the shopper while also encouraging retention.
+In reality, it is a simple way to build a better rapport between the store associate and the shopper while also encouraging retention.
 Having the store associate follow up with a customer on the product they sold to them makes shoppers feel like they have been given preferential treatment and their purchase was appreciated.
-It also allows for the store associate to sell other recommended products or answer any follow up questions which will encourage customers to shop in store again.
+It also allows the store associate to sell other recommended products or answer any follow up questions which will encourage customers to shop in store again.

 4. Align your shopping channels

 Shoppers react negatively when the price of a product in store does not match its price on the retailer’s website.
-All retail channels should therefore be fully aligned to improve customer experience overall – not only on price but with inventory and payment, too.
+All retail channels should be fully aligned to improve customer experience overall – not only on price but with inventory and payment, too.
 Customers expect a fully omnichannel experience - they want to be able to go in store or shop online, pay anywhere without any hassle and not be affected by stock limitations in their chosen store.

 5. Invest in clienteling software that assures a better customer experience in store